GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

         **Why did this fail?**

         You **can not** use the `params` scope in custom configuration files.
 Parameters can only be configured using the `-params-file` option and the command line.
-While it parameter is listed as a parameter on the `STDOUT`, it **was not** applied to the executed command:
+While the parameter is listed in stdout, it **was not** applied to the executed command:

         ```bash
         nextflow log